CSS allows you to specify how each HTML element is presented to the user.

 HTML is quite limited when it comes to the appearance of its elements.
 This is not so good if you're trying to give a website a unique look and feel, or you're trying to adhere to a corporate identity.

-With CSS, you can specify a number of style properties for a given HTML element.
+With CSS, you can specify many style properties for any given HTML element.
 Each property has a name and a value, separated by a colon (

 :).
 Each property declaration is separated by a semi-colon (

 And you can even have each declaration on its own line:

 There are different ways to implement styles into an HTML document.
 Generally, these come down to using an inline style sheet, embedded style sheet, and external style sheet.